Frequently Asked Questions

 With hundreds of firebox brands and numerous factors such as venting, cleaning access, framing, and local building regulations, it is crucial to work directly with your firebox company or contractor.
 They can provide guidance on sizing and clearance requirements to ensure your mantel fits perfectly and meets safety standards in relation to the firebox.

-Step 7: Consult Install Guide or Professional
+Consult Install Guide or Professional

 Each mantel comes with three matching inner panels.
 These are made from the same material and color as the mantel.
 Inner panels are cut on site to fit neatly around your firebox and come up to the mantel surround.